Our Plants

 (blue elderberry, Mexican elderberry)

-Our native blue elderberry, often seen on banks above rivers and streams.
-Fast growing deciduous shrub or small tree 8 to 25 ft. tall.
-Creamy yellow flowers in flat-topped clusters followed by blue berries.
+Our native blue elderberry, often seen on banks above rivers and streams, or even on somewhat drier slopes.
+A fast growing deciduous shrub or small tree 8 to 25 ft. tall with pinnately divided leaves.
+Creamy yellow flowers appear in late spring in flat-topped clusters, followed by blue berries.
 High on the birds’ favorite list!
 Ripe berries feed many species of birds.
 Moderate to infrequent summer water.

 Sambucus nigra 'Black Lace' cut-leaf black elderberry